janjagusch/tsl2561-to-gbq/README.md

 ## Running the Application

-From your virutal environment, execute:
+From your virtual environment, execute:

 ```sh
 python main.py